 There are various benefits to cannabis lube, starting with an increase in sexual satisfaction.
 Though not specifically marketed toward women, canna-lube enhances the vaginal experience more so than the penile (for heterosexual partners).
 Once the lube is applied, it seeps into the vagina’s mucus lining, resulting in several enjoyable sensations; users have reported tingling, warm, and relaxed feelings in their vaginal areas.
 Men might feel more of a numbing sensation, which can aid in going the extra mile and lasting a little longer.

-According to Wiki Leaf, cannabis lube works by the THC acting locally on cannabinoid receptors.
+Cannabis lube works by the THC acting locally on cannabinoid receptors.
 Blood flow then increases after the absorbed THC dilates the capillaries, which leads to enhanced circulation.
 The result is added sensitivity.
 In terms of sex, a little extra stimulus goes a long way.

 Many properties that exist in typical weed consumption are involved with cannabis-infused sex.
 Decreased stress and anxiety, enhanced mood, and an expanding mind can all take place.
 Coincidentally, each of these effects are factors that make sexual connection easier.